 - They never tracked their spending or budget carefully, and as a result they formed a habit of spending everything they earned each month and failed to guard against lifestyle creep.

-- Because they didn’t use a system to manage their personal finances, they occasionally dipped into savings to cover an expense here or there when they spent more than what they earned.
+- They occasionally dipped into savings to cover an expense here or there when they spent more than what they earned, because they didn’t use a system to manage their personal finances.

-- Or maybe they saved a little to retirement accounts — but never bothered to set more money aside when employed to create an emergency fund.
+- They saved a little to retirement accounts, but never bothered to set more money aside when employed to create an emergency fund.

 The reason for the debt was a combination of poor spending habits, lack of awareness, and an unwillingness to make necessary but tough lifestyle changes to get through this period of time where the household earned less income.